Italian Chopped Salad Board

 how to make italian chopped salad

-Make your choice based on the serving platters you own and what will suit your guests best.
-See photos and descriptions below for the two options…
+I have two go-to ways for building my deconstructed salads!
+Make your choice based on what serving platters you own and what will suit your guests best.

 how to make a chopped salad